EngosSoftware/coverio/README.md

 ## Overview

-This crate takes advantage of the code coverage summary produced by the following command:
+This crate takes the code coverage summary produced by the following command:

 ```shell
 $ cargo llvm-cov --json --summary-only